cmbuckley/finance/README.md

 The from/to dates should be specified in RFC 3339 format (yyyy-mm-dd).
 Certain providers place restrictions on the oldest transactions available, or on the size of the date range.

+## Export Formats

+The CSV format is the most versatile, able to export multiple accounts, currencies, and full date/times.
+The QIF format supports multiple accounts, but does not include currency or exchange rate, and does not include the time portion of dates.

 ## Export Configuration

 Payees are not always populated from transaction merchant information; they must be explicitly set in `config/data.json`.
 This allows for more accurate payee info.